Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 2. **Management CAN - CMN** :  Using a new VLAN on the Management Network, this feature allows system administrative access from the customer site.
 Administrative access was previously available on the original CAN and this feature provides a traffic path and access split.

+Enabling BICAN will remove the original CAN.

-The existing and original CAN will remain as-is. **During installation the opportunity to enable these new features will be presented.**
+**During installation the opportunity to enable these new features will be presented.**

 At this time customers may choose to:

 1. **Add** High Speed CAN (CHN) access in addition to the existing CAN.
 2. **Move** system access to site external resources (LDAP, DNS, etc...) from the CAN to either the CMN or CHN.
 3. **Move** administrative traffic from the existing CAN to the Management CAN (CMN).

+**Reverting or changing any decisions will be manual**

 The feature matrix of the CAN is described [here](bican_support_matrix.md).
 Details of the High Speed CAN (CHN) and the Management CAN (CMN) are described below.